Key takeaways:

 Frequently asked questions

-Yep plenty of registrars run real $1 domain promos, especially for newer or less common TLDs like .online, .store, or .xyz.
-These deals are usually just for the first year, but they’re a great way to create your first website without spending much.
-Just double-check what’s included like free privacy protection or WHOIS privacy, so you know exactly what you’re getting.
+Yes.
+Plenty of registrars run real $1 domain promos, especially for newer or less common TLDs like .online, .store, or .xyz.
+These deals are usually offered by ICANN-accredited registrars, which means they follow industry standards for domain registration and consumer protection.
+Most $1 offers apply to the first year only, but they can be a smart way to create your first website without spending much.
+Just double-check what’s included, such as free privacy protection or WHOIS privacy, so you know exactly what you’re getting.

-The $1 deal ends, and your domain renews at the regular price — usually around $10 to $20 a year.
+The $1 deal ends, and your domain renews at the regular price, usually around $10–$20 a year.
 It’s still one of the easiest ways to grab cheap domain names, but it’s smart to plan for renewal costs.
 Some providers bundle extras like WordPress hosting or a professional email address, which can make setup smoother if you’re just starting out.

 Yes.
-After 60 days, you can move your domain anywhere you want.
-Just make sure you have full access, know how to login to your account, and that your domain isn’t locked before starting the transfer.
+After 60 days, you can move your domain to any registrar you want.
+Just make sure you have full access, know how to log in to your account, and that your domain isn’t locked before starting the transfer.

 You’ll find most $1 promos on newer or niche web addresses like .site, .store, or .xyz.
 Sometimes even popular TLDs like .com or .net go on sale, so it’s worth doing a quick search to see what’s available right now.

 Not really, it’s just an intro price.
 The main thing is that renewal costs go up after the first year.
-Some registrars will also offer add-ons like SSL or dedicated hosting, which can raise your total price.
+Some registrars also offer add-ons such as SSL or dedicated hosting, which can increase your total price.
 But if you’re looking for the perfect domain name and an easy way to get your brand online, these promos are a solid way to start linking your business to the digital world.

 Take the next step with a $1 domain

-If you want a reliable all-in-one solution, we offer affordable domain names and web hosting under one roof.
-It’s a solid choice for small businesses and professionals who want their online assets managed seamlessly from a single account.
+If you’d rather keep everything under one roof, we offer affordable domain names and web hosting together, plus helpful FREE tools to help you get started.
+It’s a practical choice for small businesses and professionals who want their online setup managed in a single, simple account.